Described by National Geographic as “the most beautiful place on Earth,” the area offers a range of attractions, activities, and services.

 Playground: There is a small playground outside behind the Halla Le Cheile.

 Tinteán Ceoil: Traditional Irish fireside music sessions are held every Monday evening, every week of the year (twice a week in the summer) at the Halla Le Cheile Community Center in Ballyguin.
 It’s unlike any experience anywhere else.
-Maura Begley, a local musician, leads the evening, incorporating any and all who want to contribute to the evening through music, dance, singing, recitation, and whatever else strikes them.
+Local musicians leads the evening, incorporating any and all who want to contribute to the evening through music, dance, singing, recitation, and whatever else strikes them.
 Or, you can simply be part of the inter-generational fellowship.
 Local children are a regular on the Monday evenings where they practice their latest tin whistle or accordion piece or work on some of their Irish dance steps.
 It is a completely unique experience.
 Visitors describe it as the “best thing I did in Ireland.”
 Why?
 Because it involves interaction with locals in a local activity.

 Former 007 Timothy Dalton is one of the most recent customers at a local artist’s studio.
 He added his name to a list of distinguished patrons of our local art.